ITE-Sarawak-Campus-Miri/WRO2022-I-ROBONATOR-FEC/README.md

 The `MAIN` part is the main part of the software.
 It contains the main program of the vehicle.

 ## Round 1
+Round 1 is known as qualifying round.
+Our teams will programmed the robot vehicle to run in a proper way that will not knock on the wall.
+The ultrasonic sensor will be set up to make sure the vehicle is 25 cm away from the wall.
+Next, when the color sensor detected the blue or orange color, the steering will react by turning left or right according to the match direction.

 ## Round 2